Localization theorems in topological Hochschild homology and topological cyclic homology: Spectral categories, homotopy categories, and invariance of

-We close the section with the proof of Theorems~\ref{thmtriangenv} and~\ref{thmtriang}.
+We close the section with the proofs of Theorems~\ref{thmtriangenv} and~\ref{thmtriang}.
 The argument involves the well-known properties of categories of enriched functors into a Quillen closed model category.
 For any small spectral category $\aC$, the category $\RMod{\aC}$ of right $\aC$-modules has a \term{standard model structure} (or projective model structure) that is proper and compactly generated, where the generating cofibrations and generating acyclic cofibrations are the maps $\aC(-,c)\sma f$ for $c$ in $\aC$ and $f$ varying through the generating cofibrations and generating acyclic cofibrations (respectively) of the stable model structure on symmetric spectra described in \cite[3.3.2,3.4.9]{HSS} (see also \cite[3.4.2.1,3.4.16]{HSS}).
 Consequently, the weak equivalences and fibrations are the maps that are objectwise weak equivalences and objectwise fibrations (respectively) in the stable model structure on symmetric spectra.
 The representable right $\aC$-modules $\aC(-,c)$ are cofibrant and \term{compact}, meaning that maps out of $\aC(-,c)$ preserve sequential colimits.
-In fact, the set of maps, simplicial set of maps, and symmetric spectrum of maps out of $\aC(-,c)$ preserves arbitrary colimits, by the enriched Yoneda lemma.
+In fact, the set of maps, simplicial set of maps, and symmetric spectrum of maps out of $\aC(-,c)$ preserve arbitrary colimits, by the enriched Yoneda lemma \cite[2.4]{kelly}.

-In the case when $\aC$ is small, we can use this theory to prove Theorem~\ref{thmtriang} as follows.
+\begin{proof}[Proof of Theorem~\ref{thmtriang}] In the case when $\aC$ is small, we use the model theory above as follows.
 Using Quillen's theory of cofibration sequences, we obtain a triangulated structure on the Quillen homotopy category $\Ho\RMod{\aC}$ of $\RMod{\aC}$.
-The homotopy category $\pi_{0}\aC$ embeds as a full subcategory of $\Ho\RMod{\aC}$, and the conditions in the definition of pretriangulated spectral category implies that $\pi_{0}\aC$ is closed under desuspensions, suspensions, and triangles in $\Ho\RMod{\aC}$.
+The homotopy category $\pi_{0}\aC$ embeds as a full subcategory of $\Ho\RMod{\aC}$, and the conditions in the definition of pretriangulated spectral category imply that $\pi_{0}\aC$ is closed under desuspensions, suspensions, and triangles in $\Ho\RMod{\aC}$.
 In the case when $\aC$ is not small, $\RMod{\aC}$ does not typically have small Hom-sets.
-Of course, we can upgrade the Grothendieck universe, and apply the same arguments as above; a direct argument is also possible by restricting to the cell modules and using small object arguments to construct replacements whose values on a given small set of objects are fibrant symmetric spectra.
+To handle this, one restricts to the cell modules and uses small object arguments to construct replacements whose values on a given small set of objects are fibrant symmetric spectra.